 Of course, if you opt for this CPU make sure you don’t slip up and buy an incompatible motherboard.
 Any 12th-gen Intel CPU requires an LGA1700-socket motherboard, and right now this is limited to the 600-series of boards.
 We highly recommend a Micro-ATX H610 motherboard, since these are available for $100 or less and have everything you need.

-Nvidia’s GTX 1660 Super is ideal for 1080p 144FPS gaming.
+Nvidia’s GTX 1660 Ti is ideal for 1080p 144FPS gaming if you’re not willing to spend quite as much on your GPU.
 It’s a solid balance of price and performance, so you’ll still have some budget left to allocate to other components.
-In conjunction with the Core i5-11400 it should easily push framerates of over 144, even achieving 240FPS in several of the more graphically manageable titles.
+In conjunction with the Core i5-12400(F) it should easily push framerates of over 144, even achieving 240FPS in several more graphically manageable titles.

-The 1660 Super will perform nearly identically to the GTX 1660 Ti (they’re more or less the same card with a different suffix) so we recommend checking the prices on this card as well before pulling the trigger.
+The 1660 Ti will perform nearly identically to the GTX 1660 Super (they’re more or less the same card with a different suffix) so we recommend checking the prices on this card as well before pulling the trigger.

-Additionally, we recommend checking prices on all available 1660 Super models before making a purchase.
-While we listed a Zotac make in this parts list, any 1660 Super’s performance will be virtually indistinguishable from another’s.
-If a model manufactured by Asus, Gigabyte, MSI, EVGA, etc. is cheaper than the Zotac version we recommend buying the most affordable one.
+It’s best to check prices on all 1660 Ti and Super models before making a purchase.
+While we listed an Asus make in this parts list, any 1660 Ti/Super’s performance will be virtually indistinguishable from another’s.
+If a model manufactured by Asus, Gigabyte, MSI, EVGA, etc. is cheaper than the version we recommend, you should probably buy it instead.

 RAM: OLOy 2x8GB 3200MHz C16